 Seabird

-We cormorants are a bird species living in the most parts of the planet´s marine areas and other waterways.
+Us cormorants are a bird species living in most parts of the planet’s marine areas and other waterways.
 We like living in big colonies together with folks of our kind.
 Sometimes other sea birds live together or near to our colonies, and we support each other’s lives.
-In Finland we mostly occupy outer and rocky sea islands where no one else like living at.
-We enjoy the open skies and fresh sea air and eat mostly small fish such as perches and roaches which we catch by diving.
+In Finland we mostly occupy outer and rocky sea islands where no one else likes living.
+We enjoy the open skies and the fresh sea breeze and mostly eat small fish such as perches and roaches which we catch by diving.